Zeltq/WoodokuSolver/README.md

 # WoodokuSolver
 WoodokuSolver is a project aimed at solving woodoku.

-# How to start app
+# How to launch the application
 1. Clone repo
 2. run main.py